mbelarbi/bash_training/part6_strings_and special_characters.md

 	echo "your current record is $times"

-We want to add a `s` to the end of the time variable (indicating seconds), however bash tries to find the variable `times`. to tell bash that the `s` isa literal string and not part of the variable name we do it using braces:
+We want to add a `s` to the end of the time variable (indicating seconds), however bash tries to find the variable `times`. to tell bash that the `s` is a literal string and not part of the variable name we do it using braces:

 	time=23
     echo "your current record is ${time}s"